Unkn0wnCat/adapta-gtk-theme/README.md

 Other Projects
 ------
-This is a list of community projects, related to Adapta:
+This is a list of community projects, related to Kdapta:
- - [**Adapta KDE**](https://github.com/PapirusDevelopmentTeam/adapta-kde) - Port of this theme to KDE Plasma 5.
+ - [**Kdapta KDE**](https://github.com/PapirusDevelopmentTeam/kdapta-kde) - Port of this theme to KDE Plasma 5.
- - [**Discord-Adapta-Nokto**](https://github.com/Scrumplex/Discord-Adpata-Nokto) - Adapta-oriented theme for Discord
+ - [**Discord-Kdapta-Nokto**](https://github.com/Scrumplex/Discord-Adpata-Nokto) - Kdapta-oriented theme for Discord

 Work in Progress
 ----------------